davidgoy/reflect/README.md

 ## UPDATING

 Starting from version 1.0.0-beta.7, Reflect has an auto-update feature.
-This feature allows you to update to the latest version of Reflect (including the latest version of all officially bundled addons and themes).
+This feature allows you to update to the latest version of Reflect at the click of a button (located in Reflect's *Settings* page).

-Simply navigate to your Reflect site's *Settings* page; you can find the update button at the top of the page.
+> **Note:**
+>
+> Updating Reflect will also automatically update all the themes and addons that are officially bundled with Reflect.

 <span><br><br></span>